schwunder/svelte-shadcn-vitest-convex-starter/README.md

 now one hast to try to get superforms forms snap and shadcn forms to work. also one has to add a test for the folder form component.

+now one has to add a page with a server action. to use sveltes ways of server side processing. there is only one real use case for server actions so far and that is to use a private api key one built the folder api to route properly to the page aswell as the server side sript to call the open ai api. now one can use its open ai api key to generate a response.